peterxcli/ad-server/README.md

   - upd: I leverage the characteristic of `Pointer is Comparable` in Golang, then the performance become: write: 407676.68 QPS / read: 22486.06 QPS
   - I'm considering implementing multi-indexing to improve the read performance, not yet implemented currently
   - upd: I have tried to implement the multi-indexing, the write performance is down, but the read performance is now 1166960 QPS, so I think it's worth it - [commit detail](https://github.com/peterxcli/dcard-backend-2024/commit/028f68a2b1e770aac0754331826fd3110aa0b977)
+  - TODO: define the multi-indexing with priority, and use reflect to generate the index function(tree structure), and use concurrent map to store the index, we would add the index concurrently
 - ~~implement the advertisement range query(ageStart, ageEnd, StartTime, EndTime) by interval tree~~
   - I have tried some interval tree library, but the read performance is not good, so I give up this implementation
   - Currently, I just iterate all the advertisement and filter the result by the condition